M-Files/Developer-Portal/Samples-And-Libraries/Samples/Vault-Application-Framework/Upgrading-VAF2.0-To-2.1/index.md

 #### Dashboard generation

+The base class provides a default implementation of the `GetDashboardContent` that displays the application name, version and publisher.
+You only need to override the base implementation if you would like to alter the content that's displayed.
+{:.note}

 Currently the `GenerateDashboard` method is not being called.
 We need to migrate this logic to an override of `GetDashboardContent`:

 {% highlight csharp %}